badgen/badgen.net/README.md

 Basically, you need to add a file in `lib/live-fns/[name-of-service].js` and that's it.

-To ensure that your addition is working correctly start the development server with `npm start`.
+To ensure that your addition is working correctly start the development server with `npm run dev`.

 ## About